Free Travel Scheme

 Free Travel for those medically certified as unfit to drive for at least 12 months

-From 29 July 2024, the Free Travel Scheme is being extended to include those aged over 17 and under age 66, and:
+From 29 July 2024, the Free Travel Scheme was extended to include those aged over 17 and under age 66, and:

 - have never been medically fit to drive due to a disability